Get in the game today!

 Transportation Costs - This can be costly if you’re based at a farm or training center.
-Shipping can average $125-$300 per race depending on the track you're traveling to.
-We do not incur shipping cost when we race at Yonkers.
-However, there may be instances where we race at other tracks.
-The Meadowlands would be our first choice and the closest.
+Shipping can average $125-$200 per race depending on the track you're traveling to.
+Tracks we compete at include Yonkers, Meadowlands, Monticello, Saratoga, Tioga, Plainridge, Freehold, Harrah's Philadelphia and Pocono Downs.

 Paddock Fees - We hire a groom on race nights to prepare our horse to race.
 His responsibility is to bring the horse to the paddock, equip him to warm-up and race, bathe him after the race and return him to the barn and clean his stall.
 For these services, he is typically paid $75 per race.

 Stall Rent - It will vary depending on the trainer that we employ.